lineality/production_datascience_design_areas/README.md

 - the project-scope and time required
 - Language Rust vs. Python

-12. scalability
+12. Scalability

-13. maintainability
+13. Maintainability

-14. deployability
+14. Deployability
 - on edge
 - in a serverless endpoint
 - consistently fast enough to be an endpoint under 30-sec. (backend-frontend latency, the need for 'step functions' etc.)